clean-css/clean-css-cli/README.md

 * level 1 optimizations are the new default, up to 3.x it was level 2;
 * `--keep-breaks` option is replaced with `--format keep-breaks` to ease transition;
 * `--skip-aggressive-merging` option is removed as aggressive merging is replaced by smarter override merging.

+## What's new in version 4.1

+clean-css-cli 4.1 introduces the following changes / features:

+* `--remove-inlined-files` option for removing files inlined in <source-file ...> or via `@import` statements;
+* adds glob pattern matching to source paths, see [example](#how-to-optimize-multiple-files);
+* allows non-boolean compatibility options, e.g. `--compatibility selectors.mergeLimit=512`;
+* extracts CLI into an importable module, so it can be reused and enhanced if needed;
+* adds `beforeMinify` callback as a second argument to CLI module, see [example use case](#as-a-module).

 ## CLI options